William Henderson (American football)

-William Terrelle Henderson (born February 19, 1971) is a former American football fullback who played 12 seasons for the Green Bay Packers of the National Football League (NFL), with whom he won Super Bowl XXXI against the New England Patriots.
-He played college football for the University of North Carolina at Chapel Hill, and was chosen by the Packers in the third round of the 1995 NFL Draft.
+William Terrelle Henderson (born February 19, 1971) is an American former professional football player who was a fullback for 12 seasons with the Green Bay Packers of the National Football League (NFL), with whom he won Super Bowl XXXI against the New England Patriots.
+He played college football for the North Carolina Tar Heels, and was chosen by the Packers in the third round of the 1995 NFL draft.

-High school and college career
+Early life and college

 Henderson attended Thomas Dale High School in Chester, Virginia.
 He played varsity football as a freshman, sophomore, and junior, but sat out his senior year due to a knee injury.

 At the University of North Carolina at Chapel Hill, Henderson finished his career with 145 carries for 750 yards (5.17 yards per carry avg.) and 14 receptions for 97 yards (6.93 yards per rec. avg.).